undisbeliever/unnamed-snes-engine/docs/mml-syntax.md

  * All songs and sound effects use the same samples (no sample swapping).
  * A subroutine cannot call a subroutine.
  * A maximum of 3 loops can be nested at once (including any subroutines that are called).
+ * The echo buffer is always active, even if `#EchoLength` is 0.
+ * A 250ms delay is required to initialize and clear the echo buffer before it can be written to.
+All songs will be delayed a minimum of 250ms before the song starts, even if the song does not use echo.

 To simplify and speedup the SPC-700 code: